Co-Teaching for Unsupervised Domain Adaptation and Expansion: Experiments

-We choose Office-Home for ablation study, simply because the set is more computationally friendly than DomainNet.

-\textbf{The influence of kdCT and miCT}.
-As shown in \cref{tab:ablation}, kdCT is better than miCT when they are used alone.
-Their joint use is recommended for the image classification task.
+\textbf{Influence of kdCT and miCT}.
+As \cref{tab:ablation} shows, kdCT is better than miCT when used alone.
 The lower performance of miCT is because we train on mixup samples exclusively, without using original samples.
-Similar to a standard mixup, mixup samples shall not be used alone.
+The joint use of kdCT and miCT is recommended for image classification.

-\textbf{The influence of $\gamma$}. \cref{tab:choosebeta} reports the performance of kdCT given $\gamma$ specified in varied manners.
-The stochastic strategy with $\gamma \sim Beta(10,1)$ leads to the best performance on the expanded domain.
-In particular, we also tried fixing $\gamma$ to $0.909$, which is the expectation value of $Beta(10,1)$, see \cref{fig:beta}.
-Comparing the first row and the last second row in \cref{tab:choosebeta}, we observe that using the fixed value results in lower performance consistently on $D_s$ (82.81 versus 82.85), $D_t$ (61.67 versus 62.42) and $D_{s+t}$ (72.24 versus 72.63).
-The results justify the benefit of using $\gamma$ in a stochastic manner.
+\textbf{Effect of $\gamma$}. \cref{tab:choosebeta} shows the performance of kdCT given $\gamma$ specified in varied manners.
+We observe that using the fixed value $0.909$, which is the expectation value of $Beta(10,1)$, results in lower performance, justifying the benefit of using $\gamma$ in a stochastic manner.